Why couples argue about the same things

 But the feeling was the same every time.
 And it ended the same way, too.

-Most couples think these fights are about the specific thing (the dishes, the plans, the tone of voice).
+Most couples think these fights are about the specific thing β the dishes, the plans, the tone of voice.
 They're not.
 They're about personality differences that neither person has ever put a name to.

 Personality psychology research keeps landing on the same finding: compatibility on core personality traits predicts relationship satisfaction better than shared hobbies, physical attraction, or even how well you communicate.
+A meta-analysis by Malouff et al. (2010) across thousands of couples confirmed that specific Big Five traits β particularly neuroticism β predict relationship outcomes more reliably than almost any other variable researchers have tested.

 But the Big Five framework is still useful for explaining why certain fights keep happening.
 So here's how each one plays out in relationships.